 How to Make nkwobi, one of the Nigerian’s most popular evening meals.

-Over the years I have received countless number of questions from members of the Nigerian Kitchen who require tips on making Nkwobi.
+Over the years I have received countless questions from members of the Nigerian Kitchen who require tips for making Nkwobi.

 Here are the ingredients that are used in making Nigerian nkwobi (for five to ten persons.)

-2 kg Meat (chicken, wild meat, goat, cow tail, assorted meat)
+1 kg Meat (chicken, wild meat, goat, cow foot, assorted meat)

 2 cubes of knorr